Sosnowiec: History

+Early history

 The history of the city begins in 1902 when it was granted city rights after the merger a number of older settlements.
 However, the history of the village of Sosnowiec dates back to the year 1227, when it was mentioned for the first time.
 It was a small settlement in the Polish Duchy of Kraków, located in close vicinity of much larger and better-developed villages of Sielce and Zagórze (both are now districts of the city).
 Other districts are even older.
 Milowice was first mentioned in 1123 as Miley.
 Documents from 1228 already mention Milowice, Klimontów, and Zagórze.
 Furthermore, Milowice was placed on a 1561 map.

-As part of the Polish–Lithuanian Commonwealth, Sosnowiec belonged to Kraków Voivodeship in the larger Lesser Poland Province of the Polish Crown.
+As part of the Polish–Lithuanian Commonwealth, Sosnowiec belonged to Kraków Voivodeship in the larger Lesser Poland Province.
 It became a border town after the neighbouring Duchies of Silesia passed to the Bohemian Crown in 1335.
 In the result of the third partition of Poland in 1795, however, it was seized by the Kingdom of Prussia and was included into the newly established province of New Silesia.
 During the Napoleonic Wars, it became part of the Duchy of Warsaw in 1807 and later, of Congress Poland ruled by the namiestniks of the Russian Empire.
 Located at the borders with the German Empire and Austria-Hungary, Sosnowiec became famous for the Three Emperors' Corner tripoint, which was located within current limits of the city.
 During the January Uprising, in February 1863, the Battle of Sosnowiec was fought, in which Polish insurgents led by Apolinary Kurowski defeated the Russians.
 The victory allowed the Poles to take control of the surrounding towns as well.